 In order to ensure the timely mobilization of our research findings into prevention/intervention programs, policy, and education, we provide:

-- evidence-based support for the link between health-risk behaviours and adolescent brain development, and its implications for youth vulnerabilities and opportunities
+- evidence-based support (or lack of support) for the Dual Systems Model of adolescent brain development and its implications for youth vulnerabilities and opportunities,

-- a timely and widespread application of findings given our strong team of researchers, partners, and integrated knowledge mobilization strategies.
+- a timely and widespread application of findings given the strong team of researchers, partners, and integrated knowledge mobilization strategies.